The Reels: 1986–1988: Later years

 The band then signed with Regular Records and released a radically slowed-down, synthesiser-driven version of Creedence Clearwater Revival's "Bad Moon Rising".
 It proved to be another hit, reaching No. 11 (October 1986); the arrangement featuring prominent use of the Vocoder voice synthesiser, which the band also used extensively on stage to augment Mason's vocals.
-However, at the end of 1986, Bliss left the band again.
+However, at the end of 1986, Bliss left the band again; he was replaced with programmed drums.

-In January 1987, their next single was a cover of the Edison Lighthouse hit "Love Grows (Where My Rosemary Goes)".
+In January 1987, the group issued a cover of the Edison Lighthouse hit "Love Grows (Where My Rosemary Goes)".
 During that year, they embarked on the popular "Reels By Request" tour, where the audience was allowed to call out for the songs they wanted to hear, chosen from long printed lists.
 This was followed by an 'all Australian songs' version of the same concept, which led to The Reels' next studio album, Neighbors - the name of which excluded the 'u' which would normally be contained in the Australian English spelling.
-This LP contained their idiosyncratic versions of thirteen Australian rock classics, including the singles "Are You Old Enough" (originally a hit for Dragon) and "Forever Now" (by Cold Chisel).
+This LP contained their idiosyncratic versions of thirteen Australian rock classics, including the singles "Are You Old Enough" (originally a hit for Dragon, notwithstanding Dragon was a New Zealand band) and "Forever Now" (by Cold Chisel).
 Steve Prestwich, who wrote "Forever Now", played on the Reels' version.
 The album also featured a new version of the Reels' own song "Shout and Deliver".